cmichi/unencrypted-wifi-slideshow/README.md

 Interesting content like Facebook photos, ICQ messages or Mail subjects is/should be (still a todo) prioritized.

-Caution: Be sure to use the project in a dedicated network where users are informed and aware that everything is displayed on a screen!
+Caution: Be sure to use the project in a dedicated network, where users are informed and aware that everything is displayed on a screen!
 Otherwise you might face legal consequences!

 We want to use this project as part of the "[Chaos macht Schule](http://ulm.ccc.de/ChaosMachtSchule)" program.
-The aim of this project is to give presentations in schools to raise awareness on privacy/security issues and data exposure in social networks and the internet.
+The goal of the CmS project is to raise awareness on privacy/security issues and data exposure in social networks/the internet by giving presentations in schools.

-As part of the programm we set up a beamer with the slideshow and a dedicated wireless network.
+As part of our presentation we set up a beamer with the slideshow and a dedicated wireless network.
 During the presentation we plan to hand out smartphones with pre-installed apps and let the pupils experiment with them.

 **Current state: Definitely Work-In-Progress!**
-I am developing under Mac OS X and as far as I know it currently doesn't work on other operating systems.
+I am developing under Mac OS X and -- as far as I know -- it currently doesn't work on other operating systems.